It’s easy to take email for granted.

 “Email has an ability many channels don’t: creating valuable, personal touches – at scale.” ~David Newman

 Collect personal details while building your list, and you can automatically include them in your email marketing with mail merge.
 Dozens or hundreds of emails go out, but each one is personalized for the individual recipient.

 It can be as simple as using a recipient’s name, company name, location, and a few other easily-found details.
 Bonus points if you can dig a little deeper and include more than just the basics.
 The more you personalize, the more your message will resonate.

-Segmentation, personal details, behavior-triggered messages, and more: try one, try a few – just make sure to try.
+Segmentation, behavioral email marketing, personal details, behavior-triggered messages, and more: try one, try a few – just make sure to try.

 The fastest and easiest way to dip your toe in the personalization pool is to segment your list.